hashicorp/terraform/website/docs/configuration/variables.html.md

 * Any `*.auto.tfvars` or `*.auto.tfvars.json` files, processed in lexical order of their filenames.
 * Any `-var` and `-var-file` options on the command line, in the order they are provided.
-(This includes variables set by a Terraform Cloud workspace.)
+* Variables set by a Terraform Cloud or Enterprise workspace.

 ~> **Important:** In Terraform 0.12 and later, variables with map and object values behave the same way as other variables: the last value found overrides